HalmstadStudentkar/magazino/readme.txt

 =================================
 CHANGELOG
 =================================
+Version 1.1.5
+  * fixed the issue on webkit browsers where the form inputs/elements are being displayed incorrectly.

 Version 1.1.4
  * added sanitize callbacks to Customizer options
  * modified the email social icon to use the correct mailto protocol instead of http